 About the S&O Institute

-The Society and Organizations (S&O) Center is an inter-disciplinary center at HEC Paris whose members research on and teach about the contemporary challenges that organizations face and how these organizations mold society.
+The Society and Organizations (S&O) Institute is an inter-disciplinary center at HEC Paris whose members research on and teach about the contemporary challenges that organizations face and how these organizations mold society.
 Its purpose is to reinvent business through promoting sustainability and unleashing human potential.

 What is S&O Institute?